berkayolmez/Project_USoMK_TechDemo-OLD-/README.md

 <p align="center">
 <img src="Assets/z_GitHubImages/project_usomk_ss_git.png" width="720">
 </p>
 Project_USoMK is the first step in creating an Action-Adventure style game with isometric camera angle and continues to be developed as a tech demo.
 From the beginning of this project, it was basically aimed to create new game mechanics, design platforms and puzzles.
-In the next stages, it is planned to develop combat / combat system, enemies, inventory system, dialogue system, new movement mechanics.
+In the next stages, it was planned to develop combat / combat system, enemies, inventory system, dialogue system, new movement mechanics.
 Given these developments, the genre of the game may change in the future.

 <br/>